 My research is in computer security.
 My collaborators and I seek to answer basic questions about how to improve the status quo of keeping data and computations secure, while simultaneously providing insights and tools that help practitioners in the near term.
 Click on the links below to read brief descriptions of some example research projects or check out my full list of publications.

 Description: We have been exploring committing authenticated encryption, which refers to schemes for which adversaries cannot find multiple secret keys that decrypt the same ciphertext.
 This proves important in applications like message franking, a cryptographic technique used by Facebook to enable securely reporting of abusive end-to-end encrypted messages.
-We have also explored new cryptographic constructions for enabling message franking in anonymous communications, and providing the ability to trace the source of a forwarded abusive message - all without sacrificing end-to-end encryption guarantees.
+We have also explored new cryptographic constructions for enabling message franking in anonymous communications, providing the ability to trace the source of a forwarded abusive message, rich governance policies such as voting for moderators in group messaging, and more - all without sacrificing end-to-end encryption guarantees.

-This line of work discovered subtle vulnerabilities in Facebook's message franking scheme (subsequently fixed due to a responsible disclosure process).
+This line of work discovered subtle vulnerabilities in Facebook's message franking scheme (subsequently fixed due to a responsible disclosure process), a whole new class of confidentiality attacks exploiting lack of commitment called partitioning oracle attacks, and calls by practitioners and others to build a new generation of encryption schemes that enjoy commitment.

 Papers: See IPV research group website